Best Conference Room Equipment for Small Business

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.

-The all-in-one video bar category has matured significantly.
 You no longer need a separate camera, speaker, microphone array, and compute device from four different vendors.

 We spec and install these systems in client environments across South Florida.
 This guide covers four products built for the 4–12 person conference room reality most small businesses actually have: a real budget ($2K–$5K), limited IT staff, a mix of Windows and Mac users, and calls split between Teams, Zoom, and the occasional Google Meet.
 We've included the Logitech Rally Bar vs. Yealink A50 comparison and the full Logitech Rally Bar review separately if you want deeper dives on those platforms — this guide is the parent buying decision.

-At a Glance: Video Bar Comparison
+Video Bar Comparison Matrix and Specifications

 | Specs | ||||